mikelosky93/mikelosky93/README.md

 - 👋 Hi, I’m @mikelosky93
-- 👀 I love data 📈 and maps 🗺️, even more in data on maps 😍.
-I am interested in almost any kind of sport 🏟️
+- 👀 I love data 📈 and maps 🗺️, even more in data on maps 😍
-- 🌱 I’m currently learning python
+- 🏟️ I am interested in almost any kind of sport
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently learning python and R mainly applied to data science with a focus on geo-data (*inter alia* GIS 🌐 and Remote Sensing 🛰️) and data visualization 🔍
-- 📫 How to reach me ...
+- 📫 How to reach me: michele.andreotti@gmail.com, twitter - @mikelosky93

 <!---
 mikelosky93/mikelosky93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.